ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 Making the whole Windows Event Forwarding infrastructure is a bit tricky, but our friends from NSA have got us [covered](https://apps.nsa.gov/iaarchive/library/reports/spotting-the-adversary-with-windows-event-log-monitoring.cfm) and so [did ArcSight](https://community.softwaregrp.com/dcvta86296/attachments/dcvta86296/BestPractices/57/1/Micro_Focus_ArcSight_Collecting_Windows_Event_Logs.pdf) with their detailed write-ups.

-> **Note:** Make sure to read and understand the above configuration documents.
-I have suffered a lot because of minor mistakes during the whole integration process, that could be easily avoided with the help of thoughtful reading.
+> **Note:** Make sure to read and understand the above WEF configuration guides.
+I have suffered a lot because of minor mistakes during the whole integration process, that could be easily avoided with the thoughtful reading.

-Make sure to select proper sysmon-config that will work most for your environment.
+Make sure to select or [build](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#configuration-files) proper sysmon configuration file that will work best for your environment.

 After successful WEF implementation we should be getting endpoints' logs into our ArcSight ESM/Logger, but nothing is easy in SIEM world and especially with ArcSight.
 What I have noticed is that standard Windows Event Log - Native connector does not correctly parse sysmon events, and not only sysmon events.

-This issues require correction and that is the main target of this blog post.
+This issues require correction and that is the main target of this blog post - learn how to create custom parsers.

 ### Sysmon events parser

 To correctly create the parser we need to:

-1. Enable *Preserve Raw Events* for the connector that processes WEF logs.
+1. Enable *Preserve Raw Events* for the connector that processes logs, in our case WEF logs.
-2. Generate Sysmon events and ensure that we collect those raw events.
+2. Generate events and ensure that we collect those raw events, in our case Sysmon events.

-Our custom parser will be placed in the $ARCSIGHT_HOME\user\agent\fcp\winc folder. $ARCSIGHT_HOME is the name of the folder where connector is installed including *current* folder.
+Our custom parser will be placed in the $ARCSIGHT_HOME\user\agent\fcp\winc folder.

+> **Note:** $ARCSIGHT_HOME is the name of the folder where connector is installed including *current* folder.

 Raw events should help us identify:
 * Channel name (for example Security, Application etc).
 In our case Microsoft Windows Sysmon Operational
 * Provider name.
-For sysmon it is Microsoft-Windows-Sysmon
+For the Sysmon events it is Microsoft-Windows-Sysmon
 * Section names (for example EventData, UserData).
-In our case we will need to work on EventData
+In our case we will work with EventData

-Parser file should be name and placed in correct structure:
+Parser file should be named and placed using correct structure:

 `\{Normalized Channel}\{Normalized ProviderName}.sdkkeyvaluefilereader.properties`

+> **Note:** Normalized means that all capital letters become small and any characters that are not letters or digits become underscore character.

-Now the Channel name will become the folder name under *winc* and Provider name along with SectionName will become name of the parser file.
+The Channel name will become the folder name under *winc* and Provider name will be the name of the parser file.

 In our case the whole structure will become:

 `$ARCSIGHT_HOME\user\agent\fcp\winc\microsoft_windows_sysmon_operational\microsoft_windows_sysmon.sdkkeyvaluefilereader.properties`

-Now we shall proceed to actually create the parser file.
+Now we shall proceed to actually creating the parser file.

-The standard header for the log we will use as per connector manual will be:
+First we shall use standard header:

 ```
 key.delimiter=""